realXtend/doc/netgames/lessons_learned.rst

 out strong and weak points in the API.
 We think that only with qualitative analysis it is possible to get to the heart of the matter: where does hiding networking from the multiplayer game developer succeed and fail with this particular entity system?
+However we try to lay ground for more rigorous and also quantitative studies in future work as well.

 Tundra game projects dissected